farukh-javed/farukh-javed/README.md

 ### 🌟 About Me

-- 🔭 **AI Engineer Intern**: Learning about AI and working on cool projects.
+- 🔭 Learning about AI and working on cool projects.

 - 💻 **Web Scraping Fan**: Using Python to gather and analyze useful data.